One for Sorrow (nursery rhyme): Origins

 The rhyme has its origins in ornithomancy superstitions connected with magpies, considered a bird of ill omen in some cultures, and in Britain, at least as far back as the early sixteenth century.
-The rhyme was first recorded around 1780 in a note in John Brand's Observations on Popular Antiquities on Lincolnshire with the lyric:
+The rhyme was first recorded in Samuel Johnson and George Steevens's 1780 supplement to their 1778 edition of The Plays of William Shakespeare with the lyric:

-One of the earliest versions to extend this was published, with variations, in Michael Aislabie Denham's Proverbs and Popular Saying of the Seasons (London, 1846):
+One of the earliest versions to extend this was published, with variations, in Michael Aislabie Denham's Proverbs and Popular Sayings (London, 1846).
+The printed version censors the words "hell" and "devil" in the final lines:

+In the 19th century book, A Guide to the Scientific Knowledge of Things Familiar, a proverb concerning magpies is recited: "A single magpie in spring, foul weather will bring".
+The book further explains that this superstition arises from the habits of pairs of magpies to forage together only when the weather is fine.

+An English tradition holds that a single magpie be greeted with a salutation in order to ward off the bad luck it may bring.
+A greeting might be something like "Good morning, Mr Magpie, how are Mrs Magpie and all the other little magpies?", and a 19th century version recorded in Shropshire is to say "Devil, Devil, I defy thee!
+Magpie, magpie, I go by thee!" and to spit on the ground three times.

 On occasion, jackdaws, crows and other Corvidae are associated with the rhyme, particularly in America where magpies are less common.
 In eastern India, the erstwhile British colonial bastion, the common myna is the bird of association.

 A version of the rhyme became familiar to many UK children when it became the theme tune of the children's TV show Magpie, which ran from 1968 to 1980.
-The popularity of this version is thought to have displaced the many regional versions that had previously existed.
+The popularity of this version, performed by The Spencer Davis Group, is thought to have displaced the many regional versions that had previously existed.